sbanning/AWDNN/README.md

 # AWDNN
-Smart Contract Vulnerability Detection Model
+An Attention-based Wide and Deep Neural Network for Reentrancy Vulnerability Detection in Smart Contracts